conradakunga/Blog/_posts/2026-08-19-net-11-preview-customizing-httpclient-zstandard-compression.md

 request.Content = new ZstandardCompressedContent(payload, CompressionLevel.SmallestSize);
 ```

-Here, we want the smallest possible size.
+Here, we want the **smallest possible size**.

-Suppose we wanted to customize more?
-It is possible to customize a whole host of options using the overloaded constructor that takes a [ZstandardCompressionOptions](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.zstandardcompressionoptions?view=net-11.0)
+Suppose we wanted to **customize** more?
+It is possible to customize a whole host of **options** using the overloaded constructor that takes a [ZstandardCompressionOptions](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.zstandardcompressionoptions?view=net-11.0)

 The code is as follows: